 After graduating from art school, Norman bought himself a synthesizer.
 He would work as a graphic designer during the day, and would write songs at night.
 “My primarily intention was mostly to have fun expressing my creativity with sound.”
-When he accumulated enough material, he started performing in small venues, using Norman Iceberg as his stage name, and an androgynous image.
+When he accumulated enough material, he started performing in small venues, adopting Norman Iceberg as his stage name and an androgynous look.
 “Putting make-up on was a very 'in' thing to do for guys back then, especially for musicians.
 I guess the statement we were all trying to make was that we, men and/or women, all are equal; well, that’s what I was trying to do.”

 Norman had the pleasure to work with a lot of great musicians and vocalists through his gigs.
 Some of them happened to be synth wizard Mario Spezza (who was a member of Rational Youth), and stand-up comedian Claudine Mercier.
 It was around this period that dance music producer Tony Green, who had had a lot of success with France Joli's big hit 'Come To Me', offered him a record deal in 1985, with distribution by RCA (who eventually became BMG in 1987).
 A decision to give his songs a more commercial and danceable sound was then made.
 'Be My Human Tonight' was the result of this new direction.

 Then came 'Person(a)' released the following year, with more emphasis on synthesizers (and featuring superb performances by keyboardists Mario Spezza and Lenny Pinkas from Men Without Hats), 'Gotta Move' in 1988, and the cheerful and upbeat 'Kiss the Beauty' who got a good response on the dance floors in 1989.
 A fun, catchy and colorful music video was also shot by young film director Erik Canuel for the title track.
 The follow-up 'We Act' was Norman’s very last dance release under the banner of Norman Iceberg.